 - Better UX can increase user retention and brand loyalty

 - Better UX can provide higher efficiency of the product with less support

-Although it is not common, having a UX designer involved in the QA team makes you one step ahead.
-The QA Engineers identify errors or bugs in the code, but they not always can test the UI/UX with the same expertise as the UX designer.
+Although it is not common, having a UX designer involved in the QA team puts you one step ahead.
+The QA Engineers identify errors or bugs in the code, but they not always can test the UI/UX, that’s the domain of the UX designer, they are the experts in this area.
 After the launch of the product, there is a maintenance stage, where developers and QAs continue to work together.
 As technology rapidly changes, functionality and usability expectations are evolving as well, that's why the UX designer needs to be included in this stage in order to refine and update the product.

-In conclusion, the integration of the UX designers in the SDLC adds additional value for the customers.
-It makes sure that the product meets the needs and expectations of the users at all levels and stages.
-It can boost the performance of the development team and avoid spending unnecessary development time and effort that means economic loss, and at the same time helps you deliver a loveable high-quality product that ensures customer satisfaction, engagement, and loyalty.
+In conclusion, the integration of the UX designers in the SDLC adds customer value.
+It ensures that the product is being developed in accordance with the needs and expectations of the users at all levels and stages.
+It can boost the performance of the development team and avoid spending unnecessary time and effort, or to put it in financial terms – it helps you cut costs.
+At the same time, it also helps you deliver a loveable high-quality product with a much higher degree of customer satisfaction, engagement, and loyalty.